naughtygopher/errors/README.md

 ### HTTP status code & message

 The function `errors.HTTPStatusCodeMessage(error) (int, string, bool)` returns the HTTP status code, message, and a boolean value.
-The boolean if true, means the error is of type *Error from this package.
+The boolean is true, if the error is of type *Error from this package.
 If error is nested with multiple errors, it loops through all the levels and returns a single concatenated message.
 This is illustrated in the 'How to use?' section

 ## How to use?